-The Databox project launch event will be held on Monday 31st October, right after MozFest2016, at Queen Mary University of London.
-Further information will be made available soon.
+The Databox project launch event will be held on Monday 31st October, right after MozFest2016, at the IET London: Savoy Place.

 Databox project is a new £1.5M EPSRC project led by Dr. Hamed Haddadi (QMUL) in collaboration with Dr. Richard Mortier (University of Cambridge) and Professors Derek McAuley, Tom Rodden, and Andy Crabtree (University of Nottingham) who will explore the development of the Databox as means of enhancing accountability and giving individuals control over the use of their personal data.